 Finally, IoT enables strategic traffic management, promotes efficient travel, and reduces emissions.
 UPC saves millions of dollars annually this way by identifying the shortest, most fuel-efficient routes.

 The Internet of Things (IoT) quickly becomes more widespread and connects devices to make them more functional.
 IoT sensors are the nerve cells, aka neurons, that make it all happen.
 They gather the information needed to improve all system processes.

 IoT is beneficial for measuring, monitoring, and controlling many devices, equipment, and processes in the industry sector.
-This allows for improved performance, predictive maintenance, greater sustainability, and better allocation of resources.
+This allows for improved performance, predictive maintenance, greater sustainability, and a better allocation of resources.

-If you liked this article, you’ll find many interesting ones on our webpage.
+If you liked this article, you’ll find many more interesting ones on our webpage.
 How about this one, about how wireless sensors enable a sustainable manufacturing industry?